 Died July 30

 Widely regarded as the master in his field, Smith helped pioneer such now-standard materials as liquid foam latex and make special effects more realistic and spectacular.
 He was also known and loved for his generosity, whether exchanging letters about his craft with a teenage J.J.
-Abrams or mentoring future Oscar-winner special effects artist Rick Baker, who in 2011 presented Smith his honorary statuette.
+Abrams or mentoring a future Oscar-winner, the special effects artist Rick Baker, who in 2011 presented Smith his honorary statuette.
 Read more

 2013: Ossie Schectman, U.S. professional basketball player credited with scoring the first basket in what eventually would become the NBA, dies at 94.